Self-Transcendence 3100 Mile Race: Race

 The race distance is the distance from the west to the east coast of the US, plus 11 marathons.
-In the early years there were drug dealers in the area and lawlessness—people did not want to leave their cars, which would have been stripped—but this has changed over the years.
 For their safety, only runners with proven ultra-running experience are encouraged to apply.
 The race is run daily, changing direction each day, whatever the weather, which has ranged from 38 C heat to torrential downpour—runners sometimes carry umbrellas.
 Competitors run among people going about their everyday lives, dodging pedestrians and cyclists, students at Thomas A. Edison High School, and occasionally large crowds during various events or celebrations.

 Sri Chinmoy said that the Self-Transcendence challenges runners to "transcend their own previous capacity", "gain spiritual insights" and "overcome the entire world's pre-conceived notions of possibility".
 Runners have spoken of "the most overwhelming moment", "When you run a marathon, you feel good ... when you run 3,100 miles, you feel even better still".

 Vegetarian meals are provided by volunteers from an improvised kitchen; runners need to eat constantly, burning 10,000 kcal a day.
 Runners have six hours at night for eating, washing, foot care and sleep before returning to the course for the 6:00am start.

 The race can be followed on the race website; regular updates for the participants are published there, and a webcam has been operating during recent years.
 An album of photo images is also published, several days a week, to record race activity.